xlvisuals/yt-download/README.md

 ./yt-download.sh --jellyfin "https://www.youtube.com/@BedtimeHistory"
 # Equivalent to:
 ./yt-download.sh --sidecar --append-channel --keep-id --yes "https://www.youtube.com/@BedtimeHistory"
+# With --yes / --jellyfin on a bare channel URL, all playlists, videos, and shorts are downloaded.
 ```

 **Download a channel into a specific directory:**